 Taking in the desolated and decaying station, Simon quickly discovers it is not a nice place to be.
 The walls are covered in some encroaching, living goo that makes Pathos-II look like a mash-up between the Alien Hive and the Borg’s gaff.
 Early on I find a machine covered in the gooey tendrils, and disconnect it to turn on a switch.
 Then it cries out it “Don’t, I need it!” before dying.
 Should … should I have not done that?
 That wasn’t a machine’s voice that was … Human?
 Then I find a crippled machine that’s convinced it’s a man who suffered an injury and needs a medic.
 You need a mechanic, mate.
 But he thinks I’m the crazy one.
 Am I?
 What is going on here?

 After the comet impact, Cat’s idle hobby - digitising brain patterns - became Pathos-II’s sole focus.
 They created the ARK, a digital representation of earth where their personalities can live for eternity and preserve something of humanity.
 Cat was almost there when survivor-guilt, psychosis and understandable madness overwhelmed the crew.
-Meanwhile, when Pathos-II’s AI, “WAU” learnt of the comet, it tried to fulfill its prime directive – protect mankind.
+Meanwhile, when Pathos-II’s AI, “WAU” learnt of the comet, it tried to fulfil its prime directive – protect mankind.
 Problem is, WAU couldn’t understand human nature, only survival so it used ‘Contact Gel’ – the goo we’re seeing - which is like a liquid circuit board, to bond the crew to life-supporting tech and keep them living, whether they want to or not.
 As if that wasn’t horrific enough, WAU also began activating ARK files, building the transferred personalities into the circuity and machines instead of their digital reality; anything to keep humanity going.
 The station is people.

 WAU is arguably the main antagonist but it’s not evil like SHODAN or GLaDOS and we never converse with it; WAU is just desperately trying to save humanity and wants to help; humans are living, but you’d not call it life.
 But what is life?
 What are we trying to save?
 We're leaving all those people to this agony?
 It looks like Cat and Simon will end up joining them anyway.
 The ARK runs on solar power, and thanks to the nuclear winter there’s no sun.
 If they leave it on Pathos-II, the power will eventually fail - or WAU will reach it.
 That means using a supergun at the end of the lab to fire the ARK into space.
 Easy.
 Except Cat doesn’t even know if it’s still here.
 If it was launched, they can’t Tron themselves into it and escape – if it’s still on Pathos-II, can a scientist and a shop clerk finish the ARK, digitise themselves, load it into a rocket, fire it out of the Atlantic Ocean through the nuclear winter to reach space and hit a safe orbit so they can live forever?
 They have no chance!
 But what else can Simon do but try?
 Because it was all too easy, turns out he can’t even take out WAU’s monsters.